-Foot and ankle tendonitis is a common cause of foot pain, occurring when there is inflammation or irritation of the tendons, usually due to overuse or injury.
+Foot and ankle tendonitis is a common cause of foot pain.
+It occurs when there is inflammation or irritation of the tendons, which is usually due to overuse from repetitive movements or stretching or an injury such as an ankle sprain.

-It usually takes two to three months to recover, but it can take much longer without the proper treatment.
+Symptoms typically consist of pain, swelling and stiffness.
+It usually takes two to three months to recover, but it can take much longer without the proper treatment so early diagnosis and treatment is essential.

 Tendons are the strong, cord-like bands of connective tissue that link muscles to bone.
 If a tendon is made to work too hard, for too long or in the wrong way, damage and tiny tears develop in the tendon.
 This is accompanied by inflammation which is the tell-tale sign of the condition.